ImaobongN/ImaobongN.github.io/artifact/artifact3/deep-learning-neural-networks-artifact.md

   <img src="assets/model-decision-tree.svg" alt="Decision tree showing whether to use machine learning or deep learning based on data type and dataset size">
 </div>

-## Click to Explore Key Learnings
+## Click to Explore What I Learned

 <details class="details-card">
-  <summary>📘 What I Learned About Neural Networks</summary>
+  <summary>📘 Neural Networks</summary>
   <p>
-    Neural networks are powerful because they can detect patterns that may be too complex for traditional models.
-    I learned that their strength comes from layer-based learning, where each layer captures increasingly meaningful information.
+    I learned that neural networks become powerful because each layer helps the model recognize patterns at a deeper level.
+    Instead of relying only on human-defined rules, the system learns from examples and improves through training.
   </p>
 </details>

 <details class="details-card">
-  <summary>📘 What I Learned About Deep Learning</summary>
+  <summary>📘 Deep Learning</summary>
   <p>
-    Deep learning is especially useful for unstructured data because it can automatically extract features.
+    Deep learning is especially useful for unstructured data.
+It can automatically extract meaningful features from images, audio, and text, which makes it valuable for modern AI applications.
-    This makes it valuable for tasks like image recognition, voice assistants, and autonomous systems.
   </p>
 </details>

 <details class="details-card">
-  <summary>📘 What I Learned From Quiz Topics and Class Discussions</summary>
+  <summary>📘 Quiz and Class Takeaways</summary>
   <p>
-    A major takeaway from class was the importance of understanding not just what a model does, but why one approach fits a problem better than another.
-    I also strengthened my understanding of training, pattern recognition, feature extraction, prediction, and the tradeoff between simplicity and model complexity.
+    From class discussions and quiz topics, I strengthened my understanding of pattern recognition, model training, feature extraction, prediction, and the importance of choosing the right model for the problem.
   </p>
 </details>

 <details class="details-card">
   <summary>📘 Key Insight</summary>
   <p>
-    The most important lesson for me is that understanding machine learning and deep learning is not only about definitions.
-    It is about knowing how to explain them simply, apply them thoughtfully, and select the right method for the problem at hand.
+    My biggest takeaway is that understanding AI is not just about defining terms.
+It is about explaining concepts simply, selecting the right method, and connecting technical ideas to real-world use.
   </p>
 </details>

 ## Reflection

-This artifact reflects my growth in two areas.
-First, I developed a stronger understanding of neural networks and deep learning as practical tools for solving different types of problems.
-Second, I recognized that strong technical communication is not just about writing clearly.
-It is also about using visuals that help people understand concepts quickly.

-In earlier work, I relied too heavily on explanation through text.
-In this version, I focused on visual reinforcement through diagrams, structured sections, and interactive collapsible content.
-That shift helped me communicate the material more effectively and made the artifact feel more like a professional portfolio piece rather than a class summary.
+This artifact reflects my growth in both technical understanding and communication.
+In earlier work, I relied heavily on text.
+In this version, I focused more on structure, visual explanation, and interactive sections that align better with a professional portfolio.

+What stands out most to me is that strong communication in AI is not only about being correct.
+It is also about helping people understand the idea quickly.
+That is why I used diagrams, cards, and collapsible sections to make the page more engaging and easier to navigate.

 ## Tools and Technologies Used